Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Published: 4 Sep 2025

 Whenever I feel like taking a quick break from city life, Indore always spoils me with options.
-The best part?
-I don’t need to travel too far because within 200 km, there are waterfalls that roar in the monsoon, forts that whisper old stories and river ghats where evenings feel magical.
+The best part is you don’t need to travel too far because within 200 km, there are waterfalls that roar in the monsoon, forts that whisper old stories, and river ghats where evenings feel magical.
+Let’s start discussing what I have explored.

 Places to visit near Indore